 No more Dendroica?

-If you’re connected to the birding grapevine, you’ve probably already heard that the AOU has rearranged the species of Wood-Warblers (Family Parulidae) and that the genera Parula, Wilsonia, and Dendroica are gone, merged into other genera.1 A Q&A with Irby Lovette, author of the studies leading to these changes is at Birding.
+If you’re connected to the birding grapevine, you’ve probably already heard that the AOU has rearranged the species of Wood-Warblers (Family Parulidae) and that the genera Parula, Wilsonia, and Dendroica are gone, merged into other genera. ((These changes won’t become official until published in the next month or so, but it’s unlikely that the committee will change their mind about it now, and in any case the committee’s decisions on naming don’t change the facts of the research.))
+A Q&A with Irby Lovette, author of the studies leading to these changes is at Birding.
 To see the official proposal presented to the AOU checklist committee click here for a pdf.

 Several popular summaries of the changes have been published (for example here).
 I’m going to view the changes from a different angle, since I think it’s too superficial to focus on the name changes.
 Dwelling on the changes in genus names is sort of like saying “The Brooklyn Dodgers are changing their name!” when the real news is that they are changing cities!
 So I’ve created some graphics to help clarify the real news in the AOU changes.